nf-core/viralrecon/docs/usage.md

 ### `--kraken2_db_name`

-Name for host genome as recognised by Kraken2 when using the `kraken2 build` command.
-Default: 'human'.
+Name for host genome as recognised by Kraken2 when using the `kraken2 build` command (Default: 'human').

 ### `--kraken2_use_ftp`

-Option for kraken using ftp download instead of rsync.
-Default=false
+Option for kraken using ftp download instead of rsync (Default: false).

 ### `--save_kraken2_fastq`

 Save the host and viral fastq files in the results directory (Default: false).

-## Quality filtering and adapter trimming
+## Adapter trimming

-### `--trimming_quality`

-Mean phred quality for end 3' and 5' for quality filtering using fastp.
-Default: 15

-### `--mean_quality`

-Mean phred quality for read filtering using fastp.
-Default: 20

 ### `--skip_trimming`